Mamtha3005/addressbook-level4/docs/DeveloperGuide.md

 Taskell is a simple software for users to keep track of their daily tasks.
 This software thus would help users to manage their busy schedule.

 This guide describes the design and implementation of Taskell.
-This guide will help you understand how Taskell works so that you can join our team in assisting for the development of this software.
+This will help you understand how Taskell works so that you can join our team in assisting for the development of this software.

 ## Setting up